fleek-network/fleek-network-docs/docs/learn/services.md

 #### VM's (EVM, zkVM's, etc.)

-A service to deploy a virtual machine, such as many zk-VMs, or the EVM can be built and deployed to Fleek Network.
+A service that deploys a virtual machine, such as many zk-VMs, or the EVM can be built and deployed to Fleek Network.
 It can provide compute in the zk-VM and provide the zk-SNARK from the node, proving the correctness of the response.
 In addition, the network routing can ensure that the zk-VM computation is happening in the closest proximity to the client based on latency and other network factors.

 #### Ephemeral Rollups

-If you wanted a short lived rollup for something like an NFT mint event or a game/event, you could use Fleek Network to build/utilize a service that allows you to spawn ephemeral rollups that users could interact with for a certain amount of time (ex. mint window or game/event duration), and after that time elapses, the service could rollup the results to your smart contract.
+The Fleek Network can be utilized as a short-term service platform for a variety of applications or side-chaining that compute state and roll it up to a smart contract.
+An NFT minting or game event that occurs during a short period, can roll up state to a smart contract after the event time elapses.

-This could help users avoid gas wars/high fees while providing instant finality during the duration of the event.
-And since the rollups would be running on the decentralized edge, they would be fault resistant and highly performant.
+To help users mitigate gas costs and feeds while providing instant finality throughout an event.
+Consequently, roll-ups would run on a decentralized network, that is fault-resistant and highly performant.

 #### Proof Generation

-With the rise of SNARKs/STARKs and the growing demand for performant and cost efficient proof generation, there could be compelling advantages to generating these proofs on the edge (closer to end users) in a decentralized way.
+As a result of the rise of Zero-Knowledge proofs (SNARKs, STARKs) for performance and cost-efficient proof generation, there are benefits for computing them closer to end-users and in a decentralized manner which Fleek Network Edge Network entails.

-As an example, a hypothetical Groth16 service can read the setup parameters as files (using the file system) and generate a proof based on user specified public parameters.
-Support for other proving technologies can be built/utilized as separate services.
+For example, a hypothetical [Groth16](https://eprint.iacr.org/2016/260.pdf) service can read parameters from configuration files in a file system and generate a proof based on public user custom parameters.

 #### Alternative Sequencers

-In the era of L2s, most use a centralized sequencer to post transactions to the L1s settlement contracts.
-These L2 networks cope with this layer of centralization by providing an alternate route around the sequencer by posting the transactions manually to the settlement contracts.
-The problem is, there is a reduction in block speeds users are accustomed to on an L2 and are then stuck with the L1s finalization times.

-In Fleek Network a developer could provide a service that offers a decentralized alternative to an L2s sequencers that batches and posts them to the L1s settlement contract.
-This could then achieve L2 settlement times while still offering a decentralized path.
-Another benefit of this service is it could enable the end user to not need the L2 specific gas token to submit these transactions.
+As encountered by most sequencers that post transactions to Layer-1 settlement contracts (which are mostly done over centralized processes), Layer-2 networks bypass these by posting them manually.
+This causes long finalization times and a reduction in block speeds on Layer-1, which is contrary to what users are familiar with and find ordinary on Layer-2.

+In Fleek Network, a service builder can offer an alternative to a Layer-2 sequencer, that is decentralized and more reliable by batching and posting to Layer-1 settlement contracts.
+With equivalent Layer-2 settlement times.

+An additional benefit can be enabling end-user gasless transaction submissions by disregarding a Layer-2 gas token to submit transactions to Layer-1.